Telltale-Modding-Group/DDS-D3DTX-Converter/wiki/articles/tutorial_prelude.md

 - For advanced editing (super rare cases) use the **[NVIDIA Texture Tools Exporter](https://developer.nvidia.com/texture-tools-exporter)** or the legacy **[DirectX Texture Tool](https://www.microsoft.com/en-us/download/details.aspx?id=8109)**.
 - For debugging purposes use Lucas's **[Telltale Inspector](https://github.com/LucasSaragosa/TelltaleInspector)**.

-#### I have heard that Telltale Explorer can export the texture files as DDS.
-What is wrong with it and why can I not use it?
+#### What is the difference between Telltale Explorer and Telltale Texture Mod Tool regarding textures?
+Telltale Explorer can open TTARCH and can only export DDS images.
+However, the Telltale Explorer does not support all textures and they appear broken, but in reality - they are not.

+Telltale Texture Mod Tool cannot open TTARCH files, but it can preview the D3DTX files more accurately and it exports their DDS counterparts with precise.
-Importing the edited textures would be impossible.
-Furthermore, some surface formats are exported incorrectly.
+Most importantly, importing the edited textures would be impossible without this tool.
+TL:DR Telltale Explorer - use to export files.
+Telltale Texture Mod Tool - use to edit D3DTX files.

 #### Which image editor should I choose?
 Usually the answer to that question is - the one you are most comfortable with.
 If you do not have experience with any of them, I recommend Paint.NET on Windows or GIMP on Linux.
 Both will cover 99.9% of the cases.